Archive

 There is a very simple technique for creating software that has a low defect density, don’t try too hard to look for defects.
 There are two reasons why I think this has happened with the climate model software:

 2. Climate models have a big intrinsic testing problem; what is the result of a test supposed to be?
-With applications such as word processors, browsers, compilers, operating systems, etc the expected behavior is known in many cases so it is possible to write a test cases that checks for the expected behavior.
+With applications such as word processors, browsers, compilers, operating systems, etc the expected behavior is known in many cases so it is possible to write test cases that check for the expected behavior.
 How does anybody know what the expected behavior of a climate model is?
 If all the climate models did was to solve the Navier-Stokes equation on a rotating sphere there would be no need for multiple models and the UK Meteorological Office’s Unified model would not have grown from 100 KLOC to 800+ KLOC over the last 15 years.

-The one system having a similar defect density to the climate models that Pipitone and Easterbrook compare against is an air traffic control system developed using formal methods, exactly the kind of (expensive and time consuming) development process that one would expect to have a low defect density.
+The one system having a similar defect density to the climate models that Pipitone and Easterbrook compare against is an air traffic control system developed using formal methods, exactly the kind of (expensive and time-consuming) development process that one would expect to have a low defect density.

-Software is remarkably fault tolerant and so, yes serious fault could exist in the climate models and they would still give answers that looked about right.
+Software is remarkably fault-tolerant and so, yes, serious fault could exist in the climate models and they would still give answers that looked about right.
 Based on his experience working on a meteorological model Les Hatton tells the story of a fault so serious that the answers should be completely wrong, but they were not.

-If somebody wants to convince me that the software in any of these climate models really is reliable then I want to know about the test suites used to check the behavior; what coverage of the source does the suite have (a high MC/DC would be very good but I would settle for a very high statement coverage) and how were the expected behaviors calculated.
+If somebody wants to convince me that the software in any of these climate models really is reliable then I want to know about the test suites used to check the behavior; what coverage of the source does the suite have (a high MC/DC would be very good, but I would settle for a very high statement coverage) and how were the expected behaviors calculated.